 Botanical Name: Catharanthus roseus

-Providing plenty of bright light will make periwinkle flower from summer through fall.
+Plenty of sunshine will make periwinkle flower from summer through fall.

 Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough light.
 Flowers are typically pink with a deep-pink throat.
 You may also find them in white or pale lavender.